paulo-trigo/GetClean_CourseProject/readme.md

 ### The "run_analysis.R" steps:

 1. get the feature names
-x. get the 'activity' feature labels
+2. get the 'activity' feature labels
-x. get the 'train' 'X' & 'y' & 'subject' data
+3. get the 'train' 'X' & 'y' & 'subject' data
-x. build the 'train' dataset (with descriptive 'activity' labels)
+4. build the 'train' dataset (with descriptive 'activity' labels)
-x. get the 'test' 'X' & 'y' & 'subject' data
+5. get the 'test' 'X' & 'y' & 'subject' data
-x. build the 'train' dataset (with descriptive 'activity' labels)
+6. build the 'train' dataset (with descriptive 'activity' labels)
-x. build the union of 'train and 'test' dataset
+7. build the union of 'train and 'test' dataset
-x. extract the 'mean' and 'std' features
+8. extract the 'mean' and 'std' features
-x. build the tidy dataset (mean grouped by 'activity & 'subject')
+9. build the tidy dataset (mean grouped by 'activity & 'subject')
-x. write the tidy dataset to file:
+10. write the tidy dataset to file:
     `dataset.train.test.tidy.mean.txt`